 Since Colombia is ranked with a freer economy and is ranked as an easier place to do business, Medellín edges out Panama City in this category.

 Medellín wins here.
 Medellín has more Western style malls and more shopping options than the smaller city of Panama City.
 The largest malls in Medellín include El Tesoro, Los Molinos, Mayorca, Oviedo, Premium Plaza, Puerta del Norte, Santafé and Unicentro.

-Santafé mall is the largest mall in Medellín with reportedly over 2.1 million square feet of space and nearly 400 shops.
+Santafé mall is the largest mall in Medellín with reportedly over 2.1 million square feet of space and over 400 shops.
 Some expats that used to live in Panama told me they were impressed when they saw the huge variety of items found in Santafé mall and the other large malls in Medellín.

 The largest mall in Panama City, Albrook Mall, reportedly has about 350 shops.
 You can’t find as many of the large scales malls like are found in Medellín in the smaller city of Panama City.